tonykim925/personalweb-5fa1e/src/pages/index.md

     is_numbered: true
     grid_items:
       - title: 'People Analytics '
-        content: >-
+        content: >
-          By collecting and analyzing data on key human metrics, organizations may uncover trends and patterns that may be crucial to driving business values.
+          I have helped organizations collect and analyze data on key human metrics to uncover trends and patterns that may be crucial in driving business values.
+My utilize my domain expertise in organizational psychology and data analytics to provide adquate insights and solutions.

           **Proficiency in R & SPSS; base knowledge  in SQL**